The good news is: There is no Price Police!

 If you’re like most of my clients you probably instinctively know the value of your work, but there’s usually a bunch of “money stories” or a self-worth story that gets in the way and clouds it.
 For example, even if you instinctively know what you want to charge, you might have a story like “Oh, but, who’s going to pay for that?”
 Or “Who do I think I am to charge this much?”

-So I want you to know, today, that it’s absolutely okay to know what you’re worth, and simultaneously not yet feel confident about selling it at that level.
+So I want you to know, today, that it’s absolutely okay to know what your work is worth, and simultaneously not yet feel confident about selling it at that level.

 A client who I was working with last summer had a very clear sense of internal value around the work she did, it was clear to her that the value of her package was £3,000.
-BUT even though she knew that she didn’t feel confident enough in her ability to actually sell it at that level (in part because of her lack of experience at having sales conversations for something at that price point) and so she decided to start lower by charging £1,000 with the intention of increasing gradually as her confidence increased.
+But even though she knew that she didn’t feel confident enough in her ability to actually sell it at that level (in part because of her lack of experience at having effective sales conversations) and so she decided to start lower by charging £1,000 with the intention of increasing over time as her confidence increased.

 So to reiterate: There IS no price police.
 There IS no exact “right price” for what you offer.